 Benefits of eBay’s Guaranteed Delivery program

 It is reasonable for any eBay seller, large or small, to wonder why they should join the optional Guaranteed Delivery program.
-The following are the main reasons at the time of program launch.
+Here are some of the advantages:

-- No extra risk.
-For sellers opting into the handling time option, there is no more risk or work to the seller since eBay is covering the customer service aspect and voucher program.
+- Low risk.
+For sellers opting into the handling time option, there is not a lot of extra risk or work to the seller since eBay is covering the customer service aspect and compensation program.
 As long as the item is shipped on time, eBay claims to take care of the rest.
-Sellers may have to accept a return based on the late delivery, but one of the requirements of the GD program is to accept returns anyway.

 - No dramatic increase in returns.
 In theory, sellers are unlikely to experience a dramatic increase in returns due to late delivery.
 Buyers do typically want an item when they purchase it, and for most people, arriving a little late will not be a problem.